ltrentino/anaemia_project/README.md

 # Motivation

 The topic of anaemia is important to me because it is a serious global public health problem that particularly affects young children and women.
-WHO estimates that 42% of children less than 5 years of age and 40% of pregnant women worldwide are anaemic.
+WHO estimates that 42% of children less than 5 years of age and 40% of pregnant women worldwide are anaemic. (https://www.who.int/health-topics/anaemia#tab=tab_1)

 # Data source

-The WHO odata api (link) was used to retrieve 19 years of data (2000 to 2019) at the country level.
+The WHO odata api (https://www.who.int/data/gho/info/gho-odata-api) was used to retrieve 19 years of data (2000 to 2019) at the country level.
 The initial indicator selected was Anaemia in women of reproductive age (prevalence and numbers).

 # App hosting